40 Easy Things You Can Do to Stay Fit After 40

 Give red light therapy a go.

-If you have a red light therapy pod in your area, it could soon become your favorite way to recover between workouts.
-Being in a pod—which are often located at spas, wellness centers, and even dermatology offices—feels like lying in a tanning bed, minus the skin damage.
-Instead, you’re left with less wrinkles, glowing skin, reduced inflammation, and a better-healed body.
+If you have access to a red light therapy pod in your area, it could soon become your favorite way to recover between workouts.

 Try blood-flow restriction training.

-If you haven’t heard of blood-flow restriction training, you’re not alone.
-Relatively new in the fitness world, it involves wearing high-end pressure cuffs or bands on your limbs while lifting weights—and it’s endorsed by science!
-A 2017 review of research, published in the British Journal of Sports Medicine, showed that blood-flow restriction training can make your workout more effective.
+If you haven't heard of blood-flow restriction training, you're not alone.
+Relatively new in the fitness world, it involves wearing high-end pressure cuffs or bands on your limbs while lifting weights—and it's endorsed by science.

 "Cutting off oxygen to certain muscles will increase certain hormones to help build muscle with much lower weight and less time spent working out," Paulvin says.
 Work with a trainer to get started to ensure you're using the method properly.